tradle/why-hypercore/FAQ.md

 ### What is the difference from BitTorrent and a wonderful WebTorrent?

-Hypercore is buit as a data and communications framework for modern applications.
+Hypercore is built as a data and communications framework for modern applications.
 Applications need data structures, data needs to be editable.
-BitTorrent is inherently immutable (yes, proposals exist for extending BitTorrent to modiffiable data but did they gain ground and are they the afterthought?).
+BitTorrent is inherently immutable (yes, proposals exist for extending BitTorrent to modifiable data but did they gain ground and are they the afterthought?).
 In Hypercore data editing is a first class operation.

 WebTorrent is awesome, it pioneered access to BitTorrent in browsers and in that way its tech is helpful to Hypercore, but its mission statement was just that, while Hypercore is re-inventing BitTorrent.